-The Morton Arboretum is currently open with adjusted hours and operations, open from 7:00 a.m. to 6:00 p.m. daily (members-only hours, daily from 7:00 a.m. to 9:00 a.m.).
-Timed-entry passes and tickets are required for all visitors and will help ensure paced arrivals and moderated attendance numbers.
+The Morton Arboretum is currently open with adjusted hours and operations, open from 7:00 a.m. to sunset daily (last timed-entry slot at 4:00 p.m.).
+Timed-entry passes and tickets are required for all guests and will help ensure paced arrivals and moderated attendance numbers.

-All members and visitors are required to reserve timed-entry passes or tickets in advance.
+All members and guests are required to reserve timed-entry passes or tickets in advance.
 Click on one of the green buttons below to reserve passes or tickets.
 To become a member, click here.

 Members: RESERVE TIMED-ENTRY MEMBER PASSES

-Please note that some buildings and areas of Arboretum are closed until further notice, including the Children's Garden and Maze Garden.
+Please note that some buildings and areas of Arboretum are closed until further notice.
 Visit the Phased Reopening of Buildings webpage for more information.